rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 **3 - "Slicer's Start GCode"** is the last bit of codeset to be executed before the object's sliced gcode starts.
 **4 - The part's actual gcode** made by the slicer.
 **5 - "Slicer's End GCode"** follows the printed object's gcode.
 This codeset lets the duet know that the print is finished which calls
  **6 - "/sys/stop.g"**, the very last codeset that is executed.
-This last part commonly shutdowns heaters, retracts a bit of filament, and positions the machine to easily printed part retrieval.
+This last part commonly shutdowns heaters, retracts a bit of filament, and positions the machine to easily retrieve the printed part.
 <br>Combining all of those together would yield the following: